Baffin Island: Geography

 Iqaluit, the capital of Nunavut, is located on the southeastern coast.
 Until 1987, the town was called Frobisher Bay, after the English name for Frobisher Bay on which it is located, named for Martin Frobisher.
 That year, the community voted to restore the Inuktitut name.

 To the south lies Hudson Strait, separating Baffin Island from mainland Quebec.
-South of the western end of the island is the Fury and Hecla Strait, which separates the island from the Melville Peninsula on the mainland.
-To the east are Davis Strait and Baffin Bay, with Greenland beyond.
-Prince Regent Inlet and the Gulf of Boothia separate the island from the Somerset Island and Boothia Peninsula, respectively.
-The Foxe Basin, with the Prince Charles Island, is in the southwest.
-In the north, the Lancaster Sound separates it from the Devon Island and the rest of the Queen Elizabeth Islands.
+South of the western end of the island is Fury and Hecla Strait, which separates the island from the Melville Peninsula on the mainland.
+To the east are Davis Strait and Baffin Bay, with Greenland to the east.
+Prince Regent Inlet and the Gulf of Boothia separate the island from Somerset Island and the Boothia Peninsula, respectively.
+Foxe Basin, with Prince Charles Island, is in the southwest.
+In the north, Lancaster Sound separates it from Devon Island and the rest of the Queen Elizabeth Islands.

 The Baffin Mountains run along the northeastern coast of the island and are a part of the Arctic Cordillera.
 The highest peak is Mount Odin, with an elevation of at least 2143 m, although some sources say 2147 m.
 Another peak of note is Mount Asgard, located in Auyuittuq National Park, with an elevation of 2011 m.
 Mount Thor, with an elevation of 1675 m, is said to have the greatest purely vertical drop (a sheer cliff face) of any mountain on Earth, at 1250 m.

 The two largest lakes on the island lie in the south-central part of the island: Nettilling Lake (5542 km2) and Amadjuak Lake (3115 km2) further south.